- Explain how communication in defined in the field of Communication Studies.

-Communication is a complex process, and it is difficult to determine where or with whom a communication encounter starts and ends.
-Models of communication simplify the process by providing a visual representation of the various aspects of a communication encounter.
-Some models explain communication in more detail than others, but even the most complex model still doesn’t recreate what we experience in even a moment of a communication encounter.
-Models still serve a valuable purpose for students of communication because they allow us to see specific concepts and steps within the process of communication, define communication, and apply communication concepts.
-When you become aware of how communication functions, you can think more deliberately through your communication encounters, which can help you better prepare for future communication and learn from your previous communication.
-The three models of communication we will discuss are the transmission, interaction, and transaction models.
+Communication is a complex process, and it is difficult to determine when a communication encounter starts and ends.
+Models of communication simplify the process by providing a representation of the various aspects of a communication encounter.
+Some models explain communication in more detail than others, but even the most complex model still doesn’t fully recreate what we experience in a communication encounter.
+Models still serve a valuable purpose for students and scholars of communication because they allow us to see parts the process of communication, define communication, and analyze communication with specific language (i.e., concepts).
+When you become aware of how communication functions, you can think more deliberately about your communication encounters, which can help you prepare for future communication and learn from your past.
+The three models of communication we will discuss are the linear, interaction, and transactional models.

 When the first computers were created around World War II and the first e-mails exchanged in the early 1960s, we took the first steps toward a future filled with computer-mediated communication (CMC) (Thurlow, Lengel, & Tomic, 2004).
 Those early steps turned into huge strides in the late 1980s and early 1990s when personal computers started becoming regular features in offices, classrooms, and homes.
 I remember getting our first home computer, a Tandy from Radio Shack, in the early 1990s and then getting our first Internet connection at home in about 1995.
 I set up my first e-mail account in 1996 and remember how novel and exciting it was to send and receive e-mails.
 I wasn’t imagining a time when I would get dozens of e-mails a day, much less be able to check them on my cell phone!
 Many of you reading this book probably can’t remember a time without CMC.
 If that’s the case, then you’re what some scholars have called “digital natives.”
 When you take a moment to think about how, over the past twenty years, CMC has changed the way we teach and learn, communicate at work, stay in touch with friends, initiate romantic relationships, search for jobs, manage our money, get our news, and participate in our democracy, it really is amazing to think that all that used to take place without computers.
 But the increasing use of CMC has also raised some questions and concerns, even among those of you who are digital natives.
 Almost half of the students in my latest communication research class wanted to do their final research projects on something related to social media.
 Many of them were interested in studying the effects of CMC on our personal lives and relationships.
 This desire to study and question CMC may stem from an anxiety that people have about the seeming loss or devaluing of face-to-face (FtF) communication.
 Aside from concerns about the digital cocoons that many of us find ourselves in, CMC has also raised concerns about privacy, cyberbullying, and lack of civility in online interactions.
 We will continue to explore many of these issues in the “Getting Plugged In” feature box included in each chapter, but the following questions will help you begin to see the influence that CMC has in your daily communication.